stellarscripts/stellar_firma_transcripts/_posts/2020-07-03-stellarfirmaseason2q-a.md

 #### BEN

-But we, I think we definitely both understood that we were maybe struggling a little bit towards the end.
+But we-- I think we definitely both understood that we were maybe struggling a little bit towards the end.
 Like, it didn't flow as freely as it did at the start, 'cause we were a bit like, "Oh, well we've kind of done a lot of this stuff."

 #### TIM